The IRC in Chad

 How We Help

-- The IRC provides emergency health care and support for refugees and local communities.
+- The IRC provides vital support to nearly 229,000 people in Chad, including refugees and the local population.

 - We provide primary and reproductive health care, hospital referrals and psychosocial counseling for 170,000 people.

 - We screen children to prevent acute malnutrition and provide 24/7 medical treatment for those who are severely malnourished.

 - We provide clean water to 26,000 Darfuri refugees at Ouré Cassoni camp in the Sahara Desert.

 - We educate communities and maintain "early warning" systems to help prevent outbreaks of disease and enable health workers to respond swiftly when there is an outbreak.